 The Larimore Lab

-The BLOC-1 (Biogenesis of Lysosome Related Organelles Complex 1) is implicated in neurodevelopment disorders including Autism Spectrum Disorders (ASDs) and Schizophrenia (SZ), both of which have well-documented affects on neuronal morphology in the hippocampus and the cortex.
+The BLOC-1 (Biogenesis of Lysosome Related Organelles Complex 1) is implicated in neurodevelopment disorders including Autism Spectrum Disorders (ASDs) such as Rett Syndrome (RTT) and Schizophrenia (SZ), all of which have well-documented affects on neuronal morphology in the hippocampus and the cortex.
 BLOC-1 regulates vesicle trafficking from early endosomes to late endosomes and in neurons, it regulates trafficking from the cell body to the synaptic terminal.
 BLOC-1 may regulate the trafficking of integral membrane proteins that regulate neuronal differentiation.
 Currently, the lab is exploring the role of BLOC-1 in neuronal differentiation and branching as that could directly impact function of parvalbumin interneurons in the hippocampus.

 Research Project: BLOC-1-dependent trafficking mechanisms regulate neuritis outgrowth similar to alterations observed in MeCP2 altered cells.